Cash register: History

 An early mechanical cash register was invented by James Ritty and John Birch following the American Civil War.
-James was the owner of a saloon in Dayton, Ohio, US, and wanted to stop employees from pilfering his profits.
-The Ritty Model I was invented in 1879 after seeing a tool that counted the revolutions of the propeller on a steamship.
-With the help of James' brother John Ritty, they patented it in 1883.
-It was called Ritty's Incorruptible Cashier and it was invented to stop cashiers from pilfering and eliminate employee theft and embezzlement.
+James was the owner of a saloon in Dayton, Ohio, US, and believed his employees were embezzling by pocketing cash from customers or from the store's cash box.
+His solution was a machine that would record each sales transaction, producing a total at the close of the business day that could be compared to the amount of money in the till and the amount left over from the previous day, to determine if any was missing.

+After being inspired by a machine on a steamship that counted the number of revolutions made by the propeller, and with the help of his brother John, James Ritty invented and patented his first machine, the Ritty Model I (also known as the Ritty Dial) in 1879.
+He then went on to produce additional models, including the "Incorruptible Cashier".

-Early mechanical registers were entirely mechanical, without receipts.
+Early registers were entirely mechanical, and did not print receipts.
 The employee was required to ring up every transaction on the register, and when the total key was pushed, the drawer opened and a bell would ring, alerting the manager to a sale taking place.
 Those original machines were nothing but simple adding machines.
+For example, the Rittys' patent application filed in 1879 for their "improved cash register" describes the device as follows: "The machine consists, essentially, of an inclosed case or frame provided with an index dial and indicator operated by a system of levers or keys and connected with a series of co-operating disks marked with numbers on their peripheries, a row of which numbers are disclosed by a transverse opening or openings in the case to show at a glance the sum-total of cash receipts."

 Since the registration is done with the process of returning change, according to Bill Bryson odd pricing came about because by charging odd amounts like 49 and 99 cents (or 45 and 95 cents when nickels are more used than pennies), the cashier very probably had to open the till for the penny change and thus announce the sale.